abdo-essam/Inverted-Index/README.md

 ## Information Retrieval Assignment

-This code implements an inverted index to support text search.
-The inverted index is built from a set of documents, where each document is represented by a unique integer ID.
 The code defines two classes: DictEntry3 and Index3.

 DictEntry3 defines an entry in the inverted index.
 It has three fields: